 2. Rent an outfit

 Call me a trendsetter, but I actually rented my prom dress back when I was 16 (a long time ago!).
 However I had another prom when I was 18 and I insisted on buying a dress for that one.
 Needless to say once prom night was over, I never had a reason to wear a bright red sequinned princess dress that I could barely breathe in (it had a corseted back!) ever again.
-I don’t own it anymore, and to be honest I don’t actually remember what I did with it.
+I don’t own it anymore, and to be honest I don’t even remember what I did with it.
 Renting my first prom dress was definitely the way to go, and I’m glad to see this is becoming a more regular thing.
-I think this is especially a good idea for when you are going to an event like a prom, or a wedding, where you want to wear something different and as a one-off.
+I think this is especially a good idea for when you are going to an event like a prom, or a wedding, where you want to wear something different and one-off that you won’t get regular use out of.
 I haven’t tried these sites yet, but plan to in future after hearing lots of good things about them: Girl Meets Dress and Hurr.

 4. Don’t impulse buy and think new purchases through